 Although one simply cannot deny the benefits of edge computing, still the cloud promises a secure future for the majority of companies in the form of less time-sensitive computing needs and analyzing all the data collected from IoT sensors.

-Collabera TACT is one such academy which keeps its pace with the evolving technologies.
-We offer great trainings on IoT as well as Cloud Computing.
+Cognixia is one such academy which keeps its pace with the evolving technologies.
+We offer great training on IoT as well as Cloud Computing.
 If you wish to venture into these thrilling and exciting fields, then join our training programs today.
-For further information, you can write to us at email@example.com or visit us at www.collaberatact.com
+For further information, you can write to us at email@example.com